Here you are.

 Since getting well-fitting jeans is hard for men with muscular legs, they often opt for baggy jeans because at least they provide enough room to move around in.

 But baggy jeans are the most unflattering jeans you can wear.
 They will hide those glutes you worked so hard for and make your ass look soggy.

-Wouldn’t you rather wear jeans that accentuate those muscular legs?
+Wouldn’t you rather wear a pair of tapered jeans that accentuate those muscular legs?
 Then don’t wear baggy jeans.

 2. Bootcut Jeans